Shresht7/markdown-slots/README.md

 When the action runs, it will write the dynamically generated content to the slot.
 The generated markdown will be [output](#outputs) as `contents`.
 The action will also write contents to the specified destination `dest` [input](#inputs).

 > Writing to the dest file is a local operation.
 You may want to follow-up with a add-and-commit or create-pull-request workflow-step.
-See [examples](#examples).

 ```md
 # Example Markdown